AndrewJMart/CFrames/README.md

 # CFrames
-CFrames is a simple executeable that allows you to view any gif or png in your terminal as ASCII art.
+CFrames is a simple executable that allows you to view any gif or png in your terminal as ASCII art.
 ---

 ## Demo